This guide to taking trains from and to London King's Cross focuses on the less obvious aspects of arriving and departing from this station by train.

-(2) The trains operated by Thameslink and Great Northern, which include the non-stop trains to Cambridge, primarily depart from platforms 9-11.
+(2) The trains operated by Lumo and Thameslink and Great Northern, which include the non-stop trains to Cambridge, primarily depart from platforms 9-11.

 These are located in a separate part of station, which is to the left of the main concourse; though these trains can also depart from platforms 0-8.

 (Although other Thameslink trains on these routes now depart from its part of St Pancras station, which is across the street named Pancras Road).

 And yes King’s Cross has a platform/track 0. it’s best not to wonder why (it’s to do with the signalling).